atharv061166/Online-python-Compiler/README.md

 Backend Integration: Uses Flask for handling requests and running Python scripts securely.
 Real-Time Updates: Outputs and errors are displayed in real-time as the code is executed.

-Use of Judge0 API in the Python Code Runner
+Use of Judge0 API in the online Python Compiler
 The Judge0 API is a versatile and efficient API used for compiling and running code in various programming languages.
 In this project, the Judge0 API has been integrated to execute Python code and provide the output or errors directly on the web interface.